longwuyuan/jenkins-inbound-agent-with-podman/README.md

-# jenkins-inbound-agent-with-podman
+# INTRODUCTION
-- Jenkins agent image based on jenkins/inbound-agent but with podman installed on top
+- Podman installed in a ubuntu:latest base image